 All substitutes must have an official waiver and Rules of Conduct form signed and on file with MGVA.
-The league strongly encourages substitutes to be from the same division or similar skill level of the teams for which they are subbing.
+Substitutes must be from the same or lower division or of a similar skill level of the team for which they are subbing.
 The Board reserves the right to deny a team’s sub should they not be at an equal skill level.

 For tournament play, any substitutes must be registered with MGVA at least one week prior to the first round of play.
-Registration of these tournament subs must be with an MGVA Board member.
+Registration of these tournament subs must be approved by the Board through email.

-Coaches cannot substitute for the team in which they are coaching.
+Coaches cannot substitute for the team that they are coaching.